Associate Degree in Fashion Design and Technology

 Your journey starts in this two-year Associate Degree where you will develop creative and technical skills whilst working closely with the fashion industry.
-You learn to blend theory with practice through a series of industry-driven and live international projects.
+You learn to blend theory with practice through a series of industry-driven and live international projects and activities.

 You will develop a broad range of skills and study the underpinning theory of the design process, including fashion range development, trend research, specification development, design and production management, and pattern and garment construction skills.